-This year, SCCWRP will continue to pursue development of new technology to autonomously and rapidly assess beach water quality in the field.
-SCCWRP also is examining the utility of source-associated markers to identify microbial water pollution, and assessing the health effects of contaminated ocean water on swimmers and surfers.
-SCCWRP's focus for 2016-17 will be on:
+This year, SCCWRP will examine the prevalence of antibiotic-resistant bacteria and the genes that confer resistance in wastewater treatment plants and discharges.
+SCCWRP also is examining the utility of source-associated markers to identify microbial water pollution, and assessing the health effects of contaminated ocean water on swimmers.
+SCCWRP's focus for 2017-18 will be on: